Woman on her phone with text "engage more B2B buyers"

 Previous customers create deals and accelerate sales

-It might seem like common sense, but this method of outreach is often under-utilized but easily achieved with the help of CRM data enrichment
+This method of outreach is often under-utilized but easily achieved with CRM data enrichment.

-If you’re working off of a target account list, simply identify any previous customer contacts in that target account and reach out.
-It really is that easy!
-These people are your warmest leads and will be more likely to take a meeting.
+If you’re working a target account list, identify any previous customer contacts in that account and prioritize them for outreach.
+A shared history makes the conversation warmer from the first touch.
+These people are your warmest leads and more likely to take a meeting.

 • Keeping an ongoing (and updated) list of previous customer contacts for your revenue team.

-• Sending out targeted and timely messages to these contacts when they move roles or take a position at a new company.
+• Sending targeted, timely messages to these contacts when they move roles or join a new company.

 4 tips for a winning B2B influencer strategy